 Confiscated Illegal Pets

 Each year many exotic animals are illegally sold through the international pet trade.
-Some of our animals were confiscated by state or federal authorities and turned over to the Wildlife Sanctuary for safe keeping.
+Some of our animals were confiscated by state or federal authorities and turned over to the Wildlife Sanctuary for safekeeping.

 Injured Animals

 Connecticut is home to a variety of wildlife species.
 Each year many animals are found injured and cared for by a network of wildlife rehabilitators.
 Most are released back into the wild.
-However some animals are deemed not-releasable due to the severity of their injuries.
+However, some animals are deemed not-releasable due to the severity of their injuries.
 These animals are then in need of a forever home, which the Wildlife Sanctuary provides to many of our native animals.

 Accidental Tourists